eFounders/efounders-workable-client/README.md

 ## Usage overview

 Every API endpoint maps to a method on the workable client.
-Each method returns a `Promise` that resolves to the JSON parsed from the response.
+Each method returns a `Promise` that resolves to the JSON parsed from the returned response.
 For paginated responses such as jobs listing or candidates listing, there's also an additional helper method to handle pagination and return all results in a single call.

 ## Methods list